 Music fills every day of my life.
 From progressive metal to americana, from roots reggae to minimal.
 To let my brains run loose, I love to play the bass – the philosopher and poet of all instruments.

-I also play some basslines on the recordings of a lofi punk/garage band called WE ARE JOINERS.
+I also regularly play some basslines on the recordings of a lofi punk/garage band called WE ARE JOINERS.
 I met songwriter Kevin at a kids’ party where both our daughters were playing.
-In times of Covid-19, we ended up recording thrashy, melodic songs in his garage, next to the trampoline.
+During Covid-19, we started up recording thrashy, melodic songs in his garage, next to the trampoline.

 In the past 10 years, I played bass in the 10-headed band The Scattered Lights a.k.a.
 The Skat-a-likes.
 Our set consisted of original ska jazz sorchers, Jamaican originals, mixing ska, rocksteady, reggae and dub.
 Turn your speakers at 10 and check out some live performances on Youtube.

 I love the bass, grooving in-between melody and rhythm, finding the minimal lick that binds both.
 Or as Jaimaican’s dub-poet Linton Kwesi Johnson describes:

 All tensed up

 In the bubble and the bounce

 It is the beat of the heart